Capital Area Food Bank

 How we’re helping people in need

-Together with over 450 local partners, we’re providing the food people need to thrive today.
+Together with more than 400 local partners, we’re providing the food people need to thrive today.
 We’re also working with partners to pair food with services that can create permanent pathways out of hunger tomorrow.

 Learn about our work